MicrosoftDocs/windowsserverdocs/WindowsServerDocs/windows-server-2022/get-started/server-core-app-compatibility.md

 - After installation of the App Compatibility FOD and reboot of the server, the command console window frame color will change to a different shade of blue.

 - If you choose to also install the Internet Explorer 11 optional package, note that double-clicking to open locally saved .htm files is not supported.
-However, you can **right-click** and choose **Open with IE**, or you can open it directly from Internet Explorer **File** -> **Open**.
+However, you can **right-click** and choose **Open with Internet Explorer**, or you can open it directly from Internet Explorer **File** -> **Open**.

 - To further enhance the app compatibility of Server Core with the App Compatibility FOD, the IIS Management Console has been added to Server Core as an optional component.
 However, it is necessary to first add the App Compatibility FOD to use the IIS Management Console.
 IIS Management Console relies on the Microsoft Management Console (mmc.exe), which is only available on Server Core with the addition of the App Compatibility FOD.
 Use PowerShell [**Install-WindowsFeature**](/powershell/module/microsoft.windows.servermanager.migration/install-windowsfeature) to add IIS Management Console.